Find Affordable College Courses

 Medford, MA

-Tufts University landed the #6 spot in the 2023 rankings for the best value doctor’s degree computer science programs.
+With a ranking of #6, Tufts University did quite well on this year’s best value schools for computer science students working on their doctor’s degree.
 Located in the suburb of Medford, Tufts is a private not-for-profit school with a fairly large student population.

 Out-of-state tuition fees for graduate students at Tufts are $55,216 per year.